 GPS Coordinates: 27.295732, -82.397337

 SIESTA KEY BEACH, with its white, cool-to-the-touch, 99% pure quartz sand, is often listed among the top beaches in the United States and the world.
 It attracts beach lovers and birders alike.
-More than 220 avian species have been recorded here by eBirders.
-A good birding strategy is to arrive in the early morning or late afternoon, when crowds of beachgoers are less likely to be present and finding a parking spot may be easier.
+More than 220 avian species have been recorded at Siesta Key Beach by eBirders.
+An important birding strategy, especially during the “Tourist/Snow Bird” season, is to arrive in the early morning (before 8:00 a.m.) or late afternoon (after 4-5 p.m.), when crowds of beachgoers are less likely to be present and finding a parking spot may be considerably easier.
 Arriving at the main Public Beach parking lot, birders can walk about a mile north along a wide stretch of beach towards Beach Access 5.
 Or, head in a southerly direction for a similar distance towards Point of Rocks, where condominiums are located and the beach is known as Crescent Beach.
+Restrooms are located in the main pavilions at Siesta Key Beach.
 No admission fee.

-Insider’s Tip: In the early morning (and late afternoon), if you plan to bird mostly at the northern end of Siesta Key Beach, a modest number of parking spaces may be available at Beach Access 5 and 7, as well as at nearby Beach Access 8 and 9.
-Or, park at the far north end of the main public lot and walk north—early morning sunlight will be mostly at your back (and vice versa for late afternoon birding and photography).
+Insider’s Tip: In the early morning (and late afternoon), if you plan to bird mostly at the northern end of Siesta Key Beach, a modest number of parking spaces may be available at Beach Access 5 (about 215 eBird species counted) and Beach Access 7 (about 175 species), as well as at nearby Beach Accesses 8 and 9.
+Or, park at the far north end of the main public lot and walk north on the beach—early morning sunlight will be mostly at your back (and vice versa for late afternoon birding and photography).
 In any direction, don’t forget to check out tidal pools for waders and shorebirds.
 Scanning the Gulf of Mexico horizon for birds in flight, especially with a spotting scope, can be very productive.

 Address: 948 Beach Rd., Siesta Key, FL 34242